High Performance Computing Options

 - Meeting tight deadlines where Phoenix queue wait times could be an issue.
 RONIN allows researchers to access compute services on demand.

-- For example when creating temporary high performance environments to be used in workshops or teaching scenarios.
+- For example, when creating temporary high performance environment to be used for up to 12 months at a time in workshops or teaching scenarios.

 RONIN and AWS are not suitable for tasks: